Amazon offers a peek at its softer side as it lifts the cover on literary donation program

 The article wasn’t the first to highlight Amazon’s tight grip on its corporate purse.
 Publishers Weekly and The Stranger had already noted the company’s stinginess, and The Seattle Times would weigh in years later.

 Slate’s critique, though, drew the attention of Amazon’s top brass.
 According to an account of the episode in The New Yorker, Chief Executive Jeff Bezos, known as a big thinker with a tendency to micromanage, scrawled “fix this” on a printed copy of Slate’s article.
 The recipient of that order, and a $1 million budget to carry it out, was Jon Fine.

-Although Amazon says that didn’t happen, Fine, in a recent interview, said he didn’t recall it being that dramatic, but he didn’t dispute the specifics of the account.
-Today, he tells a slightly different story.
+Amazon and Fine say that didn’t happen.
+Fine tells a different origin story.

 Then an executive in Amazon’s book unit who worked to build relationships with publishers and authors, Fine read the article after returning to Seattle from a round of meetings in New York.
 Industry peers there were wary of Amazon as it broadened its stake in books with new initiatives like in-house publishing and Kindle e-readers.

-Note: Clarification: Information in this article, originally published Aug 10, 2018, was clarified the same day.
-A previous version of this story said that Jon Fine didn’t dispute the specifics of The New Yorker account of Jeff Bezos’ response to the Slate critique.
-In a subsequent interview after publication, Fine said the episode never happened.